What to Eat in Boston: 8 Can’t-Miss Foods

 Regina Pizzeria

-Various locations around the city, original is at 11 ½ Thatcher St
+Various locations around the city; the original is at 11 ½ Thatcher St

 Open daily

-Despite the fact that I hadn’t had a proper lunch, we made a beeline for the Omni Parker House Hotel, famed for inventing the Boston cream pie in 1855.
+The fact that I hadn’t had a proper lunch wasn’t going to stop me from heading straight for dessert.
+When we arrived in Boston, we made a beeline for the Omni Parker House Hotel, famed for inventing the Boston cream pie in 1855.

 The Boston cream “pie” is in fact a soft sponge-cake filled with cream and topped with chocolate.
 I was expecting something sickly sweet, but it was actually not too sweet and not overly filling.